Living healthily is probably the best lesson you can teach your child, and it is one that will stay with them for life.

-However, if a child has a physical limitation or medical condition, parents should seek the doctor’s advice on the types and amount of physical activity that are best for the child.
+If your child has a physical limitation or medical condition, please seek a doctor’s advice on the types and amount of physical activity that are best for your child.

 Children at this stage are full of energy and it is amazing what they can do.
-Although their ability to run, jump and climb is good, their judgement and self-control are still developing.
-Be aware of your child’s surroundings and never underestimate what he might try to do.
+Although they may be able to run, jump and climb, their skills in judgement and self-control are still developing.
+Always be aware of your child’s surroundings and ensure that they are safe during play.

 Bond with your child while engaging in these everyday activities!

 Pick the topic that you are interested in and download our ebook below:

 1. Set a Healthy example - Children see, children do2.

 Mental Well Being - Build him up, raising a resilient child6.
 Child Safety - Growing up safe (3-6 years old)7.
 Infections Disease Prevention - Keep germs away8.
 Sexuality Education - Mum dad where do I come from9.
 Smoke-Free Environment - A smoke free environment for a healthier family10.
 Alcohol Education - Alcohol alert11.
 Healthy Living in Child Care Centres - Growing up healthily in a child care centre12.
 School Health and Dental Services - Entering primary school growing up healthily in school13.
 Screening and Early Detection - Is my child developing normally14.
 Services Support Groups and Helplines - Where to get help (Growing Kid)15.
 Books from National Library Board - Books for your growing child (Toddler and Preschooler)